Isoperiodic families of Poncelet polygons inscribed in a circle and circumscribed about conics from a confocal pencil: View towards Painlev e VI equations

 \subsection{Acknowledgment}

-The research was supported by the Australian Research Council, Discovery Project 190101838 \emph{Billiards within quadrics and beyond} and the Serbian Ministry of Education, Technological Development and Science and the Science Fund of Serbia.
+We are grateful to Corinna Ulcigrai and the referees for valuable remarks and comments, which helped us improve the presentation.
+The research was supported by the Australian Research Council, Discovery Project 190101838 \emph{Billiards within quadrics and beyond}, { the Science Fund of Serbia grant \emph{Integrability and Extremal Problems in Mechanics, Geometry and Combinatorics}, MEGIC, Grant No. 7744592 and the Simons Foundation grant no. 854861.}